convince-project/AS2FM/docs/source/tutorials.rst

 ----------------------------------------

 The resulting JANI model from one of the approaches above can then be given to any model checker accepting JANI as an input format and being able to handle DTMC models.
 This could for example be the `Storm SMC extension smc-storm <https://github.com/convince-project/smc_storm>`_, which we developed as part of the CONVINCE toolchain.
 Check out the documentation of SMC Storm for further details.
+It can also be checked with external tools accepting JANI as input, e.g., the other engines of the `Storm model checker <https://stormchecker.org>`_ or the `Modest Toolset <https://modestchecker.net>`_.